Professional schools generally expect that, during the four years of undergraduate training, pre-health students will:

 GPA is calculated from your first day of class as an undergraduate.
 Keep your academic record competitive!
 GPA is the first critical factor in determining your applications success.
 Become a successful student and keep it up!

-- Begin or continue to work, either paid or as a volunteer, in a health office, hospital or other location where you can gain some clinical exposure.
+- Begin or continue to work, either paid or as a volunteer, in a health office, hospital or other location where you can gain clinical exposure and interact with patients.

 - If interested in primary care, volunteer in a low income or rural area at this time.